|Founded in 1988

 |Arabica – Typica, Caturra||Medium acidity, full body, cocao, sweet almond and ripe berry flavors|

 The Mejillones cooperative was founded May 8, 1988 when the original 20 farmer members came together to promote organic practices and quality coffee production in the region.
-Today with 85 members, Mejillones is well positioned to sell into national and international fair trade and organic markets – now with an average annual production level of some 3,750,000 pounds of exportable, green coffee.
+Today the organization has over 80 members and Mejillones is well positioned to sell into national and international fair trade and organic markets.